bistcuite/eitaapykit/README.md

 ```

 ## Send a message
-For send a meesage to your channel/group you can use`send_message` function in `Eitaa` class.
+For sending a meesage to your chat, you can use`send_message` function in `Eitaa` class.

 params :
 - ***chat_id*** : your chat id(if your chat is a channel set it to channel id/invite link, and if your chat is a group set it to your group's invite link)